earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

       - run: earthly --ci --push +docker
 ```

-And that's all it takes to be able to run define our pipeline with Earthly and allow me to run the same build locally and in CircleCi
+Now we can run any of these steps locally and be sure it will run exactly the same way in CircleCi.
+For example we can run the build step with `earthly +build` on our local machine and it will produce the same output as it does on CircleCi.

 ## Conclusion

-You may need to experiment with different set ups to find what's right for your project.
-If this project was much large and I were to refactor what we have so far, I might split the linting step out into a separate job and let it run alongside my tests instead of having them run one after another in the same job.

 And there you have it, a complete though small example of testing and linting a Django project with CircleCi.
-Overall I found the service easy to set up and had documentation that was clear and thorough.
+You may need to experiment with different set ups to find what's right for your project, but hopefully this tutorial was enough to get you started.
+Overall I found the service easy to set up with documentation that was clear and thorough.
 I was especially happy that they offer such of complete and robust free tier which makes using it for side projects an easy choice.
 Will I end up switching to my new media tracking app over MovieBuddy?
 That seems unlikely, but hopefully I've shown how you can use CircleCi to keep your code in good shape no matter what project you're working on.

 {% include cta/cta1.html %}